Links (external links open in a new window)

 The name Veneta Lumi says it all: lights made in the Veneto region in the north of Italy.
 The capital and the largest city is Venice.

 Not much is found about the Veneta Lumi company.
-It was active from the late 1970s until the 1980s.
-They produced many lamps in the at that time very popular Memphis style.
-This desk lamp is rather classic.
+It was active from the late 1970s until the 1990s.
+They produced many lamps in the at that time very popular Memphis style, made famous by Ettore Sottsass.
+They used the name Veneta Lumi, but also Laguna Light in the 90s, also referring to Venice.

 The Italian Memphis Group was a design and architecture group founded by Ettore Sottsass (1917-2007) in 1981 in Milan which designed Postmodern furniture, lights, fabrics, ceramics, glass and metal objects from 1981 to 1987.